CHEO has record-busy May, says June will likely follow suit | CBC News

 CHEO has record-busy May, says June will likely follow suit

-Long wait times, high patient loads, a trend at other children's hospitals in Ontario
+Long wait times, high patient loads are a trend at other Ontario children's hospitals

-"What we're doing is diverting staff and medical staff to work in the highest pressure areas," said Tammy DeGiovanni, CHEO's senior vice president of clinical services and the chief nurse executive.
+"What we're doing is diverting staff … to work in the highest-pressure areas," said Tammy DeGiovanni, CHEO's senior vice president of clinical services and the chief nurse executive.

-"Over the weekend, we had people from all areas of the hospital working on in-patient units to lend a hand, to help out — so coming in on their days off."
+"Over the weekend, we had people from all areas of the hospital working on in-patient units to lend a hand — so coming in on their days off."

-CHEO pointed to the causes being the spread of several viruses, as well as the seasonal rise in children getting hurt as summer arrives.
+CHEO pointed to the spread of several viruses and the seasonal rise in children getting hurt as summer arrives.

 "We have many viruses circulating in the community," DeGiovanni said.
-"And normally we would see that in January, February, but certainly not in the spring."
+"Normally we would see that in January, February, but certainly not in the spring."

 Sixteen patients admitted on Saturday couldn't be assigned a bed and were left in the emergency department.
 That led to cancelled procedures.

-While some numbers had normalized by Monday, the hospital suggested parents may want to explore other options to avoid the frustrations of long wait times.
+While some numbers had normalized by Monday, the hospital suggested parents may want to explore other options such as a family doctor, care clinic or walk-in clinic to avoid the frustrations of long wait times.

 This has been a spring weekend like no other in CHEO’s 48-year history.
 A 🧵on why a visit to CHEO right now might feel a bit different. + <a href="https://t.co/GPZutH4gTG">pic.twitter.com/GPZutH4gTG</a>—@CHEO